 - 1/2 cup granulated sugar 100g

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- 3 tbsp water 30mL
+- 3 tablespoons of water 30 ml

-- 1 pinch salt
+- 1 pinch of salt

-For the Macarons:
+For the macaroons:

 - Be careful to add the remaining dry ingredients and fold gently.

 For the French Buttercream Filling:

-- Increase heat to medium-high and bring to a boil Put the egg yolks in a stand-mixer fitted with a whisk attachment and beat until thick and foamy.
+- Increase heat to medium-high and bring to a boil Put the egg yolks in a stand mixer equipped with a whisk and beat until they are thick and frothy.

 - Cook the sugar and water syrup until it reaches 240 degrees F.

-Continue mixing until the bottom of the bowl is cool to the touch and the yolk mixture has cooled to room temperature.
+- Continue to mix until the bottom of the bowl is cool to the touch and the egg yolk mixture has cooled to room temperature.
 Add the butter one cube at a time, allowing each piece to blend in before adding the next.